dennysetiawan1/ai-growth-marketing-lab/playbook.md

   I would automate processes, but not judgment.

-  In practice, this means: use AI to assist execution, but keep humans responsible for quality and decision-making.

-  In practice, this means: scale drafts, not final content.
+  In practice, this means: use AI to assist execution, but keep humans responsible for quality and decision-making — in other words, scale drafts, not final content.

 ---